-The annual Great Backyard Bird Count, now in its 22nd year, is set to take place February 15-18, 2019.
+The annual Great Backyard Bird Count, now in its 23rd year, is set to take place February 14–17, 2020.
 During this popular citizen science event, people from all over the world head outdoors to count birds and the data are used by scientists to track the health of bird populations.
-Register here.

-Participants are asked to count birds for as little as 15 minutes (or as long as they wish) on one or more days of the four-day event and report their sightings online at birdcount.org.
-Anyone can take part in the Great Backyard Bird Count, from beginning bird watchers to experts, and you can participate from your backyard, or anywhere in the world.
+Participating in the bird count is free and easy.
+You just have to commit to counting birds for as little as 15 minutes (or as long as you wish) on one or more days of the 4-day event and report your sightings online at the event’s website.
+Anyone can take part in the Great Backyard Bird Count, from beginning bird watchers to experts, and you can do the count from your backyard or anywhere in the world.

-Participating in the 2019 Great Backyard Bird Count involves three easy steps.
+To join the 2020 Great Backyard Bird Count, just follow these three easy steps.

 1. First, register with your name on the event’s website at the link here.
 Registration is free.
 This website has a ton of useful information about birds and the upcoming bird count.